atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 1. - r
 * ^ I
 ^ * h ‘ ■ ■
-!j; “No, " replied he; “they Said noil i “thing about you, Mist." ui i, ip • ‘
+!j; No, " replied he; they Said noil i thing about you, Mist." ui i, ip • ‘
 1 ■ ‘
 n: i
 *' f #
-0 “Weil! stis vastly odd, " cried she..
+0 Weil! stis vastly odd, " cried she..
 L n
 ■lii!
 HI.
 III I « Oh! — there is slime new fashion
-III “perhaps, " laid Mrs. Selby; “but liv |i “ing always shut up in this obscurevil ir i. ^ l | “how should I know anything
+III perhaps, " laid Mrs. Selby; but liv |i ing always shut up in this obscurevil ir i. ^ l | how should I know anything
 V i
-jjil “of the matter?
+jjil of the matter?
 They will, I doubt
-I! “not, send tomorrow: : likely t ■ _ I
+I! not, send tomorrow: : likely t ■ _ I
-1 “ihtrt was a message; but this blun*.
+1 ihtrt was a message; but this blun*.
 'U
-ill “dering boy cannot remember it., I
+ill dering boy cannot remember it., I
-Ip “shppofe, and folie stands it out that
+Ip shppofe, and folie stands it out that
 I .*'* there was none. ’tis a Sad thing to hf I O
 [ j j
 S ^ have always shch awkward people
 * I
-IS “about me : but your father never
+IS about me : but your father never
-II • “would take a clever Servant in his
+II • would take a clever Servant in his
-; 'j “life: he is afraid, I believe, that
+; 'j life: he is afraid, I believe, that
 I •
-j|i “they should know more than hi, in’
+j|i they should know more than hi, in’
 1!!^ feist"
 i;
 t’ ‘ - • Miv